What bills Ohio lawmakers could pass before the end of the year - NewsBreak

 Ohio voters kept intact the GOP’s supermajorities in both the state House and Senate, setting the party up to dominate the cycle of legislation that hits the Statehouse floor.
 As legislators convene for lame duck – the period between Election Day and the start of January’s new legislative session – Republicans are gearing up to tackle a busy to-do list.

 “I think we’re going to be firmly in control of the agenda, both in lame duck and going forward,” said Seitz (R-Cincinnati).
-“But that doesn’t mean we cannot work with our Democratic friends.”13-year-old boy dies from flu; first in Cuyahoga County this season
+“But that doesn’t mean we cannot work with our Democratic friends.”Greene County poll worker removed after threatening voter

 House Minority Leader Allison Russo said she’s hopeful that a few Democratic-backed bills will see the finish line before the session ends.